Morgan Stanley's brokers pull in fewer fee-based assets

-NEW YORK (Reuters) - Morgan Stanley’s wealth management customers added far less money to their fee-based accounts in the third quarter than earlier this year, despite the firm’s promotion of the lucrative accounts.
+NEW YORK, Oct 17 (Reuters) - Morgan Stanley’s wealth management customers added far less money to their fee-based accounts in the third quarter than earlier this year, despite the firm’s promotion of the lucrative accounts.

 The bank’s wealth division attracted $6.5 billon of new assets to the accounts, down 57 percent from $15 billion in the year-ago period and off 48 percent from this year’s second quarter, the bank said Friday.